 Special interest groups within public works were accommodated through the development of the Institutes for Professional Development (now known as technical committees), as well as through the introduction of specialty conferences such as the North American Snow Conference.
 Other special groups of note included the Council on Emergency Management, the Council on Equal Opportunity (now the diversity committee), the Public Works Historical Society, MicroPAVER, Management Practices and the Management Practices Accreditation Council.

-APWA has demonstrated its commitment to strong international linkages by its support of the Canadian Public Works Association, and through the continual strengthening of relationships with public works officials in Australia, Mexico, Slovakia, and Japan.
+APWA has demonstrated its commitment to strong international linkages by its support of the Canadian Public Works Association, and through the continual strengthening of relationships with public works officials in Australia, New Zealand, Mexico, Finland, Sweden, Norway, Denmark, Iceland, and the Czech and Slovak Republic.

 Motivated by the wish to upgrade office facilities and make visible and substantial changes in the organization, APWA headquarters was relocated to Kansas City in 1993.
 As public works services become more complex and the skills required to deliver them become more diverse, APWA continues to position itself to respond to these changes and the needs they identify.
 Building on our tradition of service to the public works profession, we will meet the challenges of being THE comprehensive public works resource in the 21st Century.